-The current excess rainfall model uses the iTRMM data to compile a 2-day or 3-day (depending on the country) running aggregate of rainfall measurements (Aggregate Rainfall) at all of the iTRMM Grid Cells across a country.

-As with the Tropical Cyclone and Earthquake

-the MPRES products, exposure database is utilised to map exposures across a country at 30 arcsecond (~1 km) resolution.
+The current excess rainfall model uses the GFS data to compile a 2-day or 3-day (depending on the country) running aggregate of rainfall measurements (Aggregate Rainfall) at all of the Grid Cells - known as WRFXSR (Weather Research and Forecasting Excess Rainfall) Grid Cells - across a country.
+As with the Tropical Cyclone and Earthquake products, the MPRES exposure database is utilized to map exposures across a country at 30 arcsecond (~1 km) resolution.